adrianjuhl/ansible-role-jenkins-on-openshift4/README.md

 # Ansible role: jenkins_on_openshift4

-Installs Jenkins into an OpenShift 4 namespace.
+Configures Jenkins in an OpenShift 4 namespace.

 ## Requirements